Social Icons

 Directed by Malcom D. Lee

-When a movie is well received (Rotten Tomatoes wise) and has gathered good reviews, we have to see it ourselves to either come to the same conclusion or differ strongly.
+When a movie is well-received (according to Rotten Tomatoes) and garners good reviews, we have to see it ourselves to either agree or strongly disagree.

-Barbershop: The Next Cut is a good movie, but not as great or awesome as the reviews have said, may be I feel so because I’m not American.
-The movie for one is better than the previous, Barbershop 2: Back in Business (2002).
+Barbershop: The Next Cut is a good movie, but not as great or awesome as the reviews suggest.
+Maybe I feel this way because I’m not American.
+That said, it’s definitely better than its predecessor, Barbershop 2: Back in Business (2004).

-That aside, one of the biggest issues we face in this world which was addressed in this film, is our willingness to blame the government for everything.
-We keep hoping time and time again that this present government will bring about the change we so desire, but in the movie the barbershop decided to take matters into their own hands.
-They tried to change the current condition of black on black violence going on in the neighborhood by approaching the two gang leaders in their neighborhood and negotiates a ceasefire for 48 hours.
+One of the biggest issues addressed in this film is our tendency to blame the government for everything.
+We keep hoping that the current administration will bring about the change we desire, but in the movie, the barbershop crew decides to take matters into their own hands.
+They try to curb the black-on-black violence in their neighborhood by approaching the two gang leaders and negotiating a 48-hour ceasefire.

-The movie plot starts with Calvin (Ice Cube) catching us up on what has been going on in his life and in his community.
-He had to merge his Barbershop with a beauty salon so as to better handle the economic downturn.
+The movie’s plot starts with Calvin (Ice Cube) catching us up on what’s been happening in his life and community.
+To cope with the economic downturn, he merges his barbershop with a beauty salon.

-Now the movie had cameos from the other actors who played barbers in the previous barbershop movies, seeing them again was something I truly enjoyed.
-Now concerning the cast in the movie, Ice Cube’s performance in this movie is worth noting.
-He out performed his compatriots who also deserve to be recognized for their awesome performance, even Nicki Minaj.
+The movie features cameos from actors who played barbers in the previous Barbershop films, and seeing them again was a treat.
+As for the cast, Ice Cube’s performance stands out, though his co-stars also deserve recognition for their awesome performances—even Nicki Minaj.

-The movie is a critical success, but as I complained some of the issues being discussed and jokes were very common to Americans, because of this I don’t expect this movie to be much of a worldwide success, but it should do very well domestically.
+The movie is a critical success, but as I mentioned, some of the issues and jokes are very specific to American audiences.
+Because of this, I don’t expect it to be a worldwide hit, but it should do very well domestically.

 0 comments: